Why single gender

 Given their challenges, we cannot continue to pretend our sons need the same support as their sisters.
 Research suggests that when schools create gender-specific instructional and character-driven strategies for boys, they do better.

-Genesis boys will do much better!
+Genesis boys do much better!

 Respect Boy Energy